AnswerDotAI/fasthtml-example/cli_oauth_example/README.md

 # CLI Authentication with OAuth Example

-This example demonstrates how to implement OAuth authentication for command-line applications using FastHTML.
+This example shows how to implement OAuth authentication for CLI apps using FastHTML.

-These scripts show how to create a CLI application that can authenticate with OAuth providers (like Google, GitHub) without requiring users to manually copy tokens.
-This pattern is used by popular CLIs like GitHub CLI and Railway CLI.
+It allows users to authenticate with providers like Google and GitHub without manually copying tokens - similar to popular CLIs like GitHub and Railway.

 ## Files